Aadhar Housing Finance Limited IPO Review

 Aadhar Housing Finance Limited IPO Details

-• Listing Date: The listing date refers to the day when the company's shares are officially listed and begin trading on a stock exchange.
-This is typically several business days (3-6 days) after the issue date after processes like share allotment and finalization are completed.
+Listing Date: The listing date refers to the day when the company's shares are officially listed and begin trading on a stock exchange.
+This is typically several business days (3-6 days) after the issue date, after processes like share allotment and finalisation are completed.
 On this date, investors who were allotted shares during the IPO can begin selling them, and new investors can start purchasing them on the exchange at the prevailing market price.
 (Listing Date: Wednesday, May 15, 2024).

-• Fresh Issue: A Fresh Issue in the context of an Initial Public Offering (IPO) refers to the creation and sale of new shares by a company to the public.
-Unlike an Offer for Sale, where existing shareholders sell their shares, a Fresh Issue results in the generation of new capital for the company.
-This capital is typically used for growth initiatives such as expansion, research and development, or debt repayment.
-(Fresh Issue: 31,746,032 shares (aggregating up to ₹1,000.00 Cr)).
+Fresh Issue: A Fresh Issue, in terms of an Initial Public Offering (IPO), is the issue of new shares which a company issues to the public.
+A Fresh Issue brings about the creation of capital to the company, unlike an Offer for Sale, where the existing shareholders sell their shares.
+It is generally used for growth projects like expansion, research and development, or debt repayment.
+(Fresh Issue: 31,746,032 shares (aggregating up to [?]1,000.00 Cr)).

-• Issue Type: The type of an IPO can vary depending on the market and regulatory conditions.
-Some of the common types of IPOs are, Fixed priced IPO, Auction IPO, Book Building IPO, and Hybrid IPO.
+Issue Type: The kind of IPO may vary according to the market and regulatory environment.
+There are various categories of IPOs, namely, Fixed priced IPO, Auction IPO, Book Building IPO and Hybrid IPO.
 (Issue Type: Book Building IPO).

-• Retail Shares Offered: This refers to the portion of the total shares being made available specifically for individual investors, distinct from institutional investors like banks or hedge funds.
-Regulatory bodies often mandate a minimum percentage of shares be reserved for retail investors, aiming to promote broader public participation in the capital markets.
-(Retail Shares Offered: Not more than 35% of the Net Issue).
+Retail Shares Offered: This is the amount of the total shares being offered to individual investors, and not the institutional investors, who include banks or hedge funds.
+The regulatory authorities usually insist on a certain percentage of shares to be allocated to the retail investors, which is an attempt to encourage larger masses of the population to invest in the capital markets.
+(Retail Shares Offered: not above 35% of the Net Issue).

-• QIB Shares Offered: QIBs are institutional investors such as banks, mutual funds, insurance companies, pension funds, etc., who have expertise and financial resources to invest in the securities market.
-They are considered as informed and sophisticated investors who can assess the risks and returns of an IPO.
-QIBs can bid for up to 50% of the total shares offered in an IPO via the profitability route, or up to 75% of the total shares offered in an IPO via the QIB route.
-QIBs have to pay only 10% of the bid amount at the time of application, and the rest after the finalization of the basis of allotment.
-(QIB Shares Offered: Not More than 50% of the Net Issue).
+QIBs Shares Issued: QIBs are institutional investors, i.e. banks, mutual funds, insurance companies, pension funds, etc., who are knowledgeable and have funds to invest in the securities market.
+They are regarded as well-informed and knowledgeable investors who are capable of evaluating returns and risks of an IPO.
+QIBs may bid a maximum of 50 per cent of the total number of shares being issued in an IPO through the profitability route, or 75 per cent of the total shares being issued in an IPO through the QIB route.
+QIBs need to make payments of 10 per cent of the bid at the time of application and the remaining after the finalisation of the basis of allotment.
+(QIB Shares Offered: Not in excess of 50% of the Net Issue).

 Competitors of Aadhar Housing Finance Limited